Last Updated: May 1, 2022

 Now is the time to develop your hurricane evacuation plan.
 Find out if you’re located in a storm surge hurricane evacuation zone.
 If you are, figure out where you’d go and how you’d get there if told to evacuate.
 You do not need to travel hundreds of miles.
 It’s essential to have a Business Continuity Plan in place.
 Be sure to account for your pets, as most local shelters do not permit them.
 Find Your Evacuation Zone

 3. Assemble Emergency Supplies

 Stock up on supplies now.
 Remember, water and electricity could be out for a week or more.
 Have enough supplies on-hand at your business and home is important.
 FEMA recommends enough non-perishable food, water and medicine to last each person in your family for a minimum of one week.
 Don’t forget pet food.
 Also make sure you have extra cash, a battery-powered radio, flashlights, and a portable crank or solar powered USB charger to charge your cell phone.
-The CDC recommends if you need to go to a public shelter, bring at least two cloth face coverings for each person and, if possible, hand sanitizer.
-(Children under two years old and people having trouble breathing should not wear face coverings).

 4. Review Your Insurance Policies